 But be kind to yourself.
 Few of us were prepared to supervise other adults (French & Pickett, 1997).
 You may have never thought of yourself as a manager of other adults.
 You probably began your career believing that you, and you alone, would have to do it all.
 You are not alone.
 For years, other school professionals, like you, have had little preparation to manage a schedule that includes collaborative plannning, coteaching, and supervision of paraeducators despite the fact that paraeducators have been working in schools since the 1950s (Gartner, 1971; Pickett, 1986, 1994).

 Six Steps to Delegation

 Delegation works best if you take it step by step.
-Figure 2 provides a list of steps If you decide to delegate the task, break it apart and identify the smaller steps.
+Figure 2 provides a list of steps sionals and paraeducators, and the paraeducator needs to per-